edhendoschem/UoL_Photonics/C++/readme.md

 ## 2018-06-13_EDWA_sim (in progress) <a name = "it3"></a>
 Four level Erbium, Two level Ytterbium simulation which takes into account up-conversion, cross-relaxation between Ytterbium and Erbium.
 Currently in progress.
 Requires matrix and aux_maths.
 GUI made using [dear imgui](https://github.com/ocornut/imgui) with [SFML bindings](https://github.com/eliasdaler/imgui-sfml).
 Added support for concurrent execution of multiple simulations with progress bar for each thread of execution.
+Requires [gnuplot](http://www.gnuplot.info/) installed
 Library dependencies: pthread, OpenGL, sfml-graphics, sfml-window, sfml-system, boost_system, boost_filesystem